miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 ### Set Funding Authority

-To restrict who can interact with the pool, the stake pool manager may require a particular signature on stake deposits, SOL deposits, or SOL withdrawals.
+To restrict who can interact with the pool, the stake pool manager may require a particular signature on stake deposits, MLN deposits, or MLN withdrawals.
 This does not make the pool private, since all information is available on-chain, but it restricts who can use the pool.

-As an example, let's say a pool wants to restrict all SOL withdrawals.
+As an example, let's say a pool wants to restrict all MLN withdrawals.

 ```console
 $ solarti-stake-pool set-funding-authority Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR sol-withdraw AZ1PgxWSxw4ezX8gvpNgGsr39jJHCwtkaXr1mNMwWWeK